Skip to main content

 Frequently asked questions about term vs. whole life insurance

-Whole life insurance provides many benefits compared to a term life insurance policy: it is permanent, it has a cash value component, and it offers more ways to help protect your family's finances over the long term.
+Whole life insurance provides many benefits compared to a term life insurance policy: it is permanent coverage with a guaranteed death benefit, has a cash value component, and offers more ways to help protect your family's finances over the long term.
+And, because the whole life insurance term isn't limited to a set number of years, this (and other forms of permanent insurance) are really the only viable choice for estate planning.
 Those features make it a better choice for many people, but if you’re only looking for the biggest death benefit you can get per dollar paid in premiums, then term life insurance may be a better choice.

 Like any other financial services product, it depends on your life situation and goals.
 If you want life insurance coverage that lasts your entire lifetime, a whole life policy from a solid provider can be a great choice.
 It can also be a worthwhile option for older people concerned about estate planning and mitigating the effects of taxes on their heirs.

-Generally speaking, when a term life policy comes to the end of its term (or fixed period), you either have to buy another policy (at a higher cost) or go without life insurance.
+Generally speaking, when a term life policy ends its term (or fixed period), you either have to buy another policy (at a higher cost) or go without life insurance.
 One exception: If you have a term policy with a guaranteed renewal clause, you can renew at the end of your term on a year-by-year basis, typically at a higher rate.
-While expensive, it can be worthwhile if your health has declined or you are otherwise uninsurable.
+While expensive, it can be worthwhile if your health has declined, or you are otherwise uninsurable.

-In general, death benefit payouts from a life insurance policy are not taxed, but always consult your tax professional to get all the details on tax advantages.
+In general, death benefit payouts from a life insurance policy are not taxed, but always consult your tax professional to get all the details on tax efficiencies.

 Look at your benefits communications or ask your HR manager.
 Most group life insurance plans through work offer term coverage.
 These life insurance options can be a good choice: premium payments tend to be cost-effective and are conveniently deducted from your paycheck, and you may be able to get coverage without a medical exam.